-Physical therapy: A physical therapist may work with you on stretches and exercises.
+Occupational therapy: An occupational therapist may work with you on stretches and exercises.
 These exercises can release tension, which will help stop trigger finger symptoms.

 Steroidal injections: Steroids decrease swelling.
 A doctor may inject your finger with corticosteroids.
 This will reduce your pain and improve your mobility.